oniskanen/webludo-server/README.md

 # Webludo

 This project is a Phoenix server that handles running a game of beer-Ludo ("Kalja-Kimble").
 The API is based on Phoenix channels.
 A Postgres-based persistence layer is included for longer games.
-See [the React frontend project](https://github.com/katrimarika/kimble-frontend) for the corresponding web client.
+See [the Preact frontend project](https://github.com/katrimarika/kimble-frontend) for the corresponding web client.
 The current version of the game can be played at https://webludo.katris.dev/

 ## Initial local setup